-At the time of filling in this survey, what were the three most important things that the respondent's national government(s) and health care system(s) should be focusing their efforts on.
-Organisations could select up to 3 answers)
+At the time of filling in this survey, what were the three most important things that the respondent's national

-- Accessible, affordable and equitable telemedicine solutions; - Investing in and improving healthcare capacity; - Alternative solutions to accessing treatment/medicines, e.g. home delivery or pharmacy pickup, - Better data collection (e.g. to swiftly identify local outbreaks; in research for treatments and vaccines); - Easily accessible COVID-19 testing framework and facilities Increased information on COVID-19 prevention; - Secure access to effective and safe COVID-19 treatments.
+- Accessible, affordable and equitable telemedicine solutions; - Investing in and improving healthcare capacity; - Alternative solutions to accessing treatment/medicines, e.g. home delivery or pharmacy pickup, - Better data collection (e.g. to swiftly identify local outbreaks; in research for treatments and vaccines); - Easily accessible COVID-19 testing framework and facilities Increased information on COVID-19 prevention; - Secure access to effective and safe COVID-19 vaccine; - Secure access to effective and safe COVID-19 treatments.